 What is the type of security criteria Microsoft uses?

 OK, so here’s what we’ve managed to gather.
-When the company wants to evaluate whether or not it must work on and release a security update for one of its products, it must first take two questions into consideration, and they are as follows:
+When the company wants to evaluate whether or not it must work on and release a security update for one of its products, it must first consider two questions, and they are as follows:

-Does the vulnerability violate the goal or intent of a security boundary or a security feature?
+Does the vulnerability violate the goal or intent of a security boundary or feature?

 Does the severity of the vulnerability meet the bar for servicing?